ghostnear/university-work/Second Year/First Semester/Java/assignment4/task.md

-# Assignment 3
+# Assignment 4

 ## Toy language part 2.

-Consult the massive Lab5.pdf for the actual task requirements.
+Consult the Lab7.pdf for the actual task requirements.